-- research achievements and their potential to establish, re-enter or further progress their career in research? - ability to independently develop and plan original and innovative research?
-This includes, where relevant, showing skill and expertise in mātauranga Māori and/or Kaupapa Māori. - preparation of the research plan?
-Is it clearly articulated?
-Does the applicant have a high likelihood to deliver research outcomes from this proposal? - ability to effectively communicate research in writing and verbally to a variety of audiences to generate impact (e.g., writing of funding proposals, research synopses, publications, or other written material, along with presenting at conferences, seminars, hui, wānanga, discussion forums, outreach events or other opportunities)? - ability to exhibit or cultivate skills and attributes as a mentor or leader within their research field?
-This includes, where relevant, a growing research reputation with iwi, hapū, and/or other groups and communities. - Any other comments about the applicant? - Relationship to Applicant. - Conflict of Interest.
+- 3) research achievements and their potential to establish, re-enter or further progress their career in research? - 4) ability to independently develop and plan original and innovative research?
+This includes, where relevant, showing skill and expertise in mātauranga Māori and/or Kaupapa Māori. - 5) ability to effectively communicate research in writing and verbally to a variety of audiences to generate impact (e.g., writing of funding proposals, research synopses, publications, or other written material, along with presenting at conferences, seminars, hui, wānanga, discussion forums, outreach events or other opportunities)? - Any other constructive feedback to the applicant.
+(Your comments to this question will be passed on to the applicant.
+Please include any other constructive feedback that you would like to pass on the applicant) - 7) Any other confidential comments about the applicant? - 8) Relationship with the Applicant. - 9) Conflicts of Interest. - 10) Your own experience (for example, years of research experience, fields of research, number of students supervised as the official supervisor, and/or other).